Whether you’re a novice or an old hand, how to use color is one of the most contentious and elusive questions in design.

 I remember working on a project which required a scalable color system.
 I picked tons of nuanced colors, and it was getting difficult to distinguish between them.
 So I made a copy of the colors, and added a dark background to find another perspective.
 This helped me to make better decisions.

 Choosing from the top-right corner of the color picker can be a safe way to find appealing color combinations for visual design.
-In nature, dust and dirt add grey and black to colors.
-Although adding grey or black to colors can add weight to a design, using too many heavy shades can subconsciously convey dirtiness.
+In nature, dust and dirt add gray and black to colors.
+Although adding gray or black to colors can add weight to a design, using too many heavy shades can subconsciously convey dirtiness.
 I try to create designs with clean and bright color schemes.

 Imagine a white sheet of semi-transparent paper.
 Think how it would “lighten” any colors we put underneath it.
 We can mimic this in Sketch by creating what I think of as “filter” shapes.
 Using opacity, blending modes, or a combination of the two, we can lighten and darken colors with white and black filter shapes.
 Sometimes, when working on UI projects, I use this technique to temporarily lighten or darken whole areas of an interface.
 This is quicker and easier than changing colors individually, and it maintains the harmony and relationships between colors.